 In our second illustration, both spot and futures prices increased.

 However, on T+1, the prices of BTC futures increased more than the spot, causing the basis to weaken from -100 to -150.

-This means, despite a positive gain in his underlying exposure, the losses on his short hedge exceeds and resulted in a net negative return for the miner.
+This means, despite a positive gain in his underlying exposure, the losses on his short hedge exceeds and result in a net negative return for the miner.

 In both scenarios, when it finally comes time for the miner to sell his Bitcoins in the spot market, the miner closes the futures position by buying back his short hedge.

 If the basis is under -100 when the transaction is completed, the miner loses money on the basis hedge.
 If the basis is higher than -100, the miner makes money on the basis hedge.

 Conduct Research - Identify the need to hedge exposure and ensure that the basis and the shape of the forward curve are in favorable condition.

 Determine Your Parameters - Establish your risk tolerance by setting parameters.
 You may choose to hedge 50-75% of your exposure rather than the full 100%.

 Choose the Right Product - Binance Futures’ quarterly contracts are the best instruments to employ hedging strategies.
 They are highly liquid, which means traders can transact trades efficiently with minimal or no slippage.
 There are no funding fees on Quarterlies or any products in the Delivery Futures line; this should be of great use for hedging for miners or long-term positional traders.
 And best of all, it offers the lowest taker and maker fees in the market!

 Read the following helpful articles for more information about Binance Futures: